-TL2: Zero tolerance for no compliance with the Company's fit and proper policy and requirements.
+TL2: Zero tolerance for no compliance with the company's fit & proper policy and requirements.

-TL3: Zero tolerance for no compliance with the laws and regulations under which the Company is operating.
+TL3: Zero tolerance for no compliance with the laws and regulations under which the company is operating.

 TL4: No risk threshold and all data security incidents need to be reported immediately.
 Data security breaches must be zero.
-Number of new internal audit findings of weak or insufficient IT security must be zero.
+Number of new internal audit findings of weak or insufficient IT security must be zero

-TL5: No risk threshold and all physical security incidents need to be reported immediately.
+TL5: No risk threshold and all physical security incidents need to be reported immediately

 TL6: The Company has no tolerance in relation to fraud.
-All internal and external fraud must be reported to the BoD.
+All internal and external fraud to be reported to the BoD